-Posttraumatic Stress Disorder (PTSD) - PTSD is difference from other Anxiety Disorder because this diagnosis requires that a person either has experienced or witnessed an event that was life threatening or threatened the physical safety of him or herself or another person.
+PTSD is different from other Anxiety Disorder because this diagnosis requires that a person either has experienced or witnessed an event that was life-threatening or threatened the physical safety of him or herself or another person.
 It is accompanied by feelings of hopelessness or an inability to control the situation during this event.
 Typically, people think of PTSD as occurring among combat soldiers, as this diagnosis first became widely recognized during World War I, when it was referred to as “shell-shock.”
-However, PTSD can be caused by a number of other circumstances, such as severe physical or sexual abuse victimization, being the victim of a violent crime, being in a severe automobile accident, or living through a natural disaster.
-Specific symptoms of PTSD can include feeling like one is re-experiencing or re-living the traumatic event in some way, avoiding situations that remind the individual of the traumatic event, and heightened levels of physiological arousal.
+However, PTSD can be caused by many other circumstances, such as severe physical or sexual abuse victimization, being the victim of a violent crime, being in a severe automobile accident, or living through a natural disaster.
+Specific symptoms of PTSD can include feeling like one is re-experiencing or reliving the traumatic event in some way, avoiding situations that remind the individual of the traumatic event, and heightened levels of physiological arousal.

-Obsessive Compulsive Disorder (OCD) - OCD is characterized by either obsessions or compulsions (or both) that are excessive or unreasonable.
+OCD is characterized by either obsessions or compulsions (or both) that are excessive or unreasonable.
 Obsessions are defined by recurrent, persistent thoughts, impulses, or images that generate anxiety.
-These obsessions are not worries about realistic life problems, and the person feels compelled to reduce the anxiety generated by their obsessions in some way.
-Compulsions are repetitive behaviors that a person feels driven to do in an attempt to reduce anxiety, distress, or the likelihood of a feared outcome.
-Excessive hand-washing and checking to makes sure doors are locked are examples of some of the most commonly cited compulsive behaviors that OCD sufferers endure.
+These obsessions are not worries about real-life problems, and the person feels compelled to reduce the anxiety generated by their obsessions in some way.
+Compulsions are repetitive behaviors that a person feels driven to do to reduce anxiety, distress, or the likelihood of a feared outcome.
+Excessive hand-washing and checking to make sure doors are locked are examples of some of the most commonly cited compulsive behaviors that OCD sufferers endure.

-Anxiety Disorders, Not Otherwise Specified (NOS) - By far the most common diagnosis in this category, Anxiety Disorder NOS is a diagnosis given when a person exhibits high levels of anxiety that is extremely distressing and/or interferes with his or her ability to function in work, school, or social relationships.
-This diagnosis is given when the specific symptoms do not fit into any of the other specific diagnostic categories.
+By far the most common diagnosis in this category, Unspecified Anxiety Disorder is a diagnosis given when a person exhibits high levels of anxiety that is extremely distressing and/or interferes with his or her ability to function in work, school, or social relationships.
+This diagnosis is given when the specific symptoms do not fit into any other specific diagnostic categories.

-Thankfully, extensive research and program development has proven that there are a number of extremely successful therapeutic methods for treating Anxiety Disorders.
-The specific type of psychotherapy depends on the individual nature of any person’s anxiety, and the length of treatment can vary, depending on a number of variables.
-Research suggests that psychotherapy provides the best long-term relief from Anxiety Disorders because therapy provides the client with very specific tools that can be used to manage anxiety.
-Medication often is prescribed for sufferers of anxiety, and medication can provide immediate relief; however, medication does not teach the client specific techniques and tools that lead to long-term change.
-If you think you may be suffering from significant anxiety, a qualified psychologist or other qualified licensed mental health professional can provide you the guidance that you need to find relief.
+Thankfully, extensive research and program development have shown many therapeutic methods are effective for treating Anxiety Disorders.
+The specific type of psychotherapy depends on the individual and type of anxiety.
+The length of treatment also varies based on several factors.
+Research suggests that psychotherapy provides the best long-term relief from Anxiety Disorders because therapy provides the client with tools that can be used to manage anxiety.
+Medication often is prescribed for sufferers of anxiety, and medication can provide immediate relief; however, medication does not teach the client-specific techniques and tools that lead to long-term change.
+If you think you may be suffering from significant anxiety, a qualified psychologist or other qualified licensed mental health professional can provide you with the guidance you need to find relief.